 (f) damage to buildings or equipment

 (g) the acts of any governmental or local authority; or

-- The University does not exclude or limit in any way its liability for:
+- The University of Nottingham does not exclude or limit in any way its liability for:

 (b) fraud or fraudulent misrepresentation.

-- The University does not accept responsibility and expressly excludes liability to the full extent possible under the general law for loss or damage to students’ property or for infection of students’ equipment caused by computer viruses, and for the consequences of any such damage.
+- The University of Nottingham does not accept responsibility and expressly excludes liability to the full extent possible under the general law for loss or damage to students’ property or for infection of students’ equipment caused by computer viruses, and for the consequences of any such damage

 The University’s Obligations

-- Subject to the terms and conditions in this Contract the University will deliver your chosen Programme in accordance with this Contract, and the offer of a place which the University has made to you and which has been accepted by you.
+- Subject to the terms and conditions in this Contract the University of Nottingham will deliver your chosen Programme in accordance with this Contract, and the offer of a place which the University has made to you and which has been accepted by you..

 - You agree to pay the fees and charges due from you to the University.
-The sanctions that the University may impose for non-payment of any fees and charges due are set out in the Key Terms and in particular the section that refers to Regulations for Fees.
+The sanctions that the University of Nottingham may impose for non-payment of any fees and charges due are set out in the Key Terms and in particular the section that refers to regulations for fees.

-- By accepting the offer from the University you expressly agree to the collection and use of your individual personal data, including sensitive personal data in accordance with the current data protection legislation and the University’s data protection statement which is included in the Key Information.
+- By accepting the offer from the University of Nottingham you agree to the collection and use of your individual personal data, including sensitive personal data in accordance with the current data protection legislation and the University’s data protection policy which is included in the Key Information.